watsoninfosec/ELK-SIEM/Deployment-Guide/Fleet-Agent/Fleet-Module.md

 ![](https://github.com/watsoninfosec/ELK-SIEM/blob/main/Deployment-Guide/Fleet-Agent/screenshots/settings3.png)

-Once that is change hit enter to change it and it will look like mines above.
+Once that change is done, hit enter to change it and it will look like mines above.

 ### Almost done, promise!
-Lets enable the dection rules.
+Lets enable the detections rules.

 - So now click on the **Elastic** icon in the left hand corner: